You Are A Leader

 Where Do I Start?

 Becoming a Crew Leader is a personal and individual journey, but this page is a great place to start.
 Here you’ll find more information about what it takes to become an Assistant Crew Leader/Crew Leader, resources for your journey, and info on where you can register for further trainings.
-If you have any questions during your exploration, please use the contact from at the bottom of the page to reach out.
+If you have any questions during your exploration, please reach out to our Engagement Coordinator, Loren, at loren.payne@trailkeepersoforegon.org.

 Leadership Lab

 Curious to know more?
-Whether you’re fully committed to taking on a leadership role or you’re curious to get a peak behind the scenes at TKO, these short 2 hour webinars are step one.
-The sessions are open to everyone!
-Click the button on the right to register for the next Leader Lab and start your journey.
+Whether you’re fully committed to taking on a leadership role or you’re curious to get a peak behind the scenes at TKO, Leadership Lab is a great first step!
+These informational days provide participants with an understanding of TKO leadership culture and the next steps on their volunteer leadership journey.
+These events are open to everyone – click the button on the right to sign up for our next Leadership Lab today!

 Check out our events calendar for upcoming Leadership Labs